 On this web page, you will find information that explains the NCVPS Intervention Co-Teaching Program.
 This will include information on how to register for courses.
 It will also include information about the training that each face-to-face teacher needs to complete prior to the start of the semester.

 Our intervention program has proven to be a tremendous success for students across North Carolina.
 The program targets courses that pose the greatest barrier to graduation.
-Statewide data shows that NC Math 1, NC Math 2, English 2, and Biology are the courses with the most critical need for intervention.
+Our co-teaching intervention program currently includes NC Math 1, 2, and 3, English 2, and biology.
+Statewide data shows those courses have the most critical need for intervention.
 The intervention program would not likely be for all your students, but it will greatly benefit your at-risk students.
 Watch our video below to get an introduction to the program.

 As schools begin to plan their NCVPS intervention enrollments for the upcoming school year, please keep in mind these important factors: